ASTRO-ISA/ISA-Website/README.md

-To see the website locally in your system,
+To see the website locally in your system (frontend only)
 - Make sure you have Node.js installed (Just Visit Node.js page and Install it)
 - Once installed, create a empty folder in your local system and open it in the VS Code
 - Open a new terminal in your VS Code